jaffamonkey/hinode/exampleSite/content/en/projects/testing on-demand.md

 ---
-title: "Testing on-demand"
+author: Mark Dumay
-date: 2018-11-18T12:33:46+10:00
+title: Testing on-demand
-draft: false
+date: 2024-07-15
-featured: true
+description: You can hire my services from a day to 2 weeks, to help you with a testing effort.
-weight: 3
+tags: ["testing"]
-summary: "You can hire my services from a day to 2 weeks, to help you with a testing effort."
+icon: fas rocket
 ---

 My career has spanned many industries and projects, and has left me with a pragmatic edge to my services.